 The DB Section is invested in an LDI portfolio to provide protection ("hedging") against adverse changes in interest rates and inflation expectations.
 The LDI manager may from time to time call for additional cash to be paid to the LDI portfolio in order to support a given level of leverage.
 Collateral adequacy risk is the risk that the Trustee when requested to do so will not be able to post additional cash to the LDI fund within the required timeframe.
 A potential consequence of this risk is that the DB Section's interest rate and inflation hedging could be reduced and that the Section's funding level could suffer subsequently as a result.
-In order to manage this risk, the Trustee ensures that the Section has a sufficient allocation to cash and other highly liquid assets which can be readily realised, so that cash can be posted to the LDI manager at short notice.
+In order to manage this risk, the Trustee monitors the collateral headroom within the LDI portfolio and ensures that the Section has a sufficient allocation to liquid assets which can be readily realised, so that cash can be posted to the LDI manager at short notice.